ryanholt/content-model/definitions.md

 - Trail Shelters
 - Fish Cleaning Stations

+##CALENDAR LISTING
+A **calendar listing** is a specific event on a specific day(s) and lives on the Global Calendar.
+Calendar listings may be classes, conferences, workshops, competitions, festivals, fairs, field days, camps or other organized events.
+They must be events open to the public or segment of the public that further the mission of Wildlife Resources.
+They may be organized, promoted, sponsored or endorsed, in whole or part, by Wildlife Resources.

+Calendar listing provide specific instructions and information for attending the event, ie, the date, time, place, cost, reservation instructions, prerequisites, map, phone number/email, hosting organization and other details.

+###EXAMPLES:
+- JAKEs Day at Charlie Elliott, May 5
+- Free Fishing Days, September 24-25
+- Hunter Education 10-hour course at WRCC next Saturday
+- WILD Creatures of the Night Overnight Camp, July 7-10, Charlie Elliott
+- Statewide NASP Tournament, March 20, Perry
+- WILD Project Educator Workshop, December 14

 ##EVENT

-An **event** is a class, conference, workshop, competition, festival, fair, field day, camp or other specially organized experience, open to the public or a segment of the public.
-Event information lives on the Global Calendar and contains specific directives about participating.
-Events are organized, promtoed, sponsored or endorsed, in whole or part, by Wildlife Resources.
-Events support the division's programs and initiatives.
+An **event** is a specially organized experience, open to the public or a segment of the public, on a regular or recurring basis.
+An event contributes to a larger strategy or initiative within Wildlife Resources.
+For instance, Hunter Education Courses achieve certain goals for the Hunter Retention/Recruitment program.
+An event needs a consistent, year-round presence on the website.
+While specific details are a Calendar Listing on the Global Calendar, an event contains generic information to pique the reader's interest -- purpose, activities, outcomes, photos, etc. An event is organized, promoted, sponsored or endorsed, in whole or part, by Wildlife Resources.

 ###EXAMPLES: